zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

   A problem occurred while trying to make sure that there is a valid JWT producer available.
+A possible cause of the problem is that API ML does not recognize the authentication type used by z/OSMF.

   **Action:**

   Based on the specific information in the message, verify that the key configuration is correct, or alternatively, that z/OSMF is available.
+If z/OSMF is available, specify the authentication type used by z/OSMF in your configuration settings.

   Use the following configuration format:
   ```